inshapardaz/api/index.md

 Inshapardaz APIs are a way to consume inshapardaz data store.
 The basic aim this API to let any application access the processed entities stored in the application.

 Service is a standard REST API using HATEAOS.
-The main entry point is the [entry] (entry) you can follow  to get access to other resources.
+The main entry point is the [entry] (docs/entry.md) you can follow  to get access to other resources.

 ## API Key